 Packing up the car the next day, we were surrounded by a parade of the bleary-eyed, circling the perimeter of the hotel parking lot attending to the morning urges of their furry companions.
 It was acutely adorable, even for someone who purports to be immune to such things, and it roused a yearning in me for my own fluffy sidekick.

 Our weather in West Virginia couldn’t have been better, which certainly helped the case that there was natural beauty just around every corner, and it’s more than a little humbling to realize that the tide of civilization has washed away a lot of these shrines, large and small.
-A neighborhood in Pittsburgh where I lived is called Bloomfield, labelled as such by a young George Washington as it was a vast plateau of wild flowers in bloom.
+Bloomfield, a neighborhood in Pittsburgh, was labeled as such by a young George Washington as it was a vast plateau of wildflowers in bloom.
 It’s decidedly less captivating today, and significantly more monochromatic than anything.

 I had been hearing of the roadside attraction known as the “Mystery Hole” for almost as long as I had been living in Pittsburgh.
 It was a famously ambiguous attraction, said to be some sort of portal into a dimension in which the laws of gravity could be manipulated.
 Suffice it to say that the rumors are accurate, the guides charming, and the spectacle well worth the price of admittance should you find yourself in those parts.

 Just up the road was an attraction Y had already primed me for, and I had been excited for the last few days to unravel the mystery of the Mystery Hole.
 It is certainly both of those things and features a delightful tour that shall not be discussed, as I would never want to ruin another’s Mystery Hole.